MaryumAkram16/Consumer-Complaint-Product-Classification/README.md

 This suggests the remaining errors are largely driven by genuine semantic overlap between categories in the underlying complaint narratives, rather than an undertrained model.

+## App Features

+Beyond the model itself, the deployed Streamlit app adds a few things worth calling out:

+- **Bilingual input (English + Urdu):** since the model was trained only on English complaints, Urdu input is automatically translated to English (via `deep-translator`) before classification.
+The translated text is shown transparently so it's clear exactly what the model actually saw — this is a translate-then-classify pipeline, not native Urdu understanding.
+- **Voice input:** complaints can be typed or spoken (in either language) using Streamlit's built-in audio recorder, transcribed via `SpeechRecognition`.
+Speech-to-text errors are a real, observed failure mode — see the example below.
+- **Per-prediction confidence:** since the model uses hinge loss (no calibrated probabilities), confidence is computed by applying softmax to the raw decision scores across all 9 categories, and displayed both as ranked bars and as a radar chart.
+- **Dark, card-based UI** styled after a reference SaaS product design, rather than default Streamlit theming.

+### A real multilingual failure case

+Testing the Urdu voice pipeline surfaced a genuine, traceable error: a spoken complaint about **credit card fraud** was misclassified as **Debt collection** (41.4% confidence) instead of **Credit card or prepaid card**.
+Tracing the pipeline showed the speech recognizer mistranscribed "جعلی چارج" (*fraudulent charge*) as an unrelated phrase, stripping the fraud signal before translation or classification ever occurred.
+The classifier correctly handled the (corrupted) text it received — the error originated upstream, in speech recognition, not in the model.
+This is a useful, honest illustration that in a speech-based pipeline, errors can compound before the model ever sees clean input.

 ## What Didn't Work (and Why That's Useful to Know)

 Two follow-up experiments were run to try to close the gap on the weakest categories (Payday loan, Vehicle loan):